ansible-lockdown/Windows-2019-STIG/README.md

 Configure a Windows Server 2019 system to be DISA STIG compliant.
 All findings will be audited by default.
 Non-disruptive CAT I, CAT II, and CAT III findings will be corrected by default.

-This role is based on Windows Server 2019 DISA STIG: [Version 2, Rel 1 released on November 13, 2020](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_MS_Windows_Server_2019_V2R1_STIG.zip).
+This role is based on Windows Server 2019 DISA STIG: [Version 2, Rel 4 released on May 31, 2022](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_MS_Windows_Server_2019_V2R4_STIG.zip).

 Caution(s)
 -------